Main illustration: Anja Javelona

-Launching Educate was the first time we trialled program management – we had already missed two launch dates and the team was feeling the pain around the scale of delivery.
+Launching Articles was the first time we trialled program management – we had already missed two launch dates and the team was feeling the pain around the scale of delivery.
 It was initially thought of as a three-month project but ultimately took over a year to get to market.
 We underestimated what was involved in building and delivering this product.

 We’d seen this problem before – we launched our new Messenger product a few months prior and, while estimated to take a few months, it lasted more than a year.
-I joined the Educate team as program manager about a year into the project, following a second launch delay.
+I joined the Articles team as program manager about a year into the project, following a second launch delay.
 There was a lot needed to get everyone on track and motivated to hit our third launch date.